Sanskrit: Liturgy, ceremonies and meditation

 Sanskrit is the sacred language of various Hindu, Buddhist, and Jain traditions.
 It is used during worship in Hindu temples.
-In Newar Buddhism, it is used in all monasteries, while Mahayana and Tibetan Buddhist religious texts and sutras are in Sanskrit as well as vernacular languages.
-Some of the revered texts of Jainism including the Tattvartha sutra, Ratnakaranda śrāvakācāra, the Bhaktamara Stotra and later versions of the Agamas are in Sanskrit.
-Further, states Paul Dundas, Sanskrit mantras and Sanskrit as a ritual language was commonplace among Jains throughout their medieval history.
+In Newar Buddhism, it is used in all monasteries.
+Sanskrit mantras and Sanskrit as a ritual language was commonplace among Jains throughout their medieval history.

 Many Hindu rituals and rites-of-passage such as the "giving away the bride" and mutual vows at weddings, a baby's naming or first solid food ceremony and the goodbye during a cremation invoke and chant Sanskrit hymns.
-Major festivals such as the Durga Puja ritually recite entire Sanskrit texts such as the Devi Mahatmya every year particularly amongst the numerous communities of eastern India.
+Major festivals such as the Durga Puja ritually recite entire Sanskrit texts such as the Devi Mahatmya every year particularly among the numerous communities of eastern India.
 In the south, Sanskrit texts are recited at many major Hindu temples such as the Meenakshi Temple.
-According to Richard H. Davis, a scholar of Religion and South Asian studies, the breadth and variety of oral recitations of the Sanskrit text Bhagavad Gita is remarkable.
-In India and beyond, its recitations include "simple private household readings, to family and neighborhood recitation sessions, to holy men reciting in temples or at pilgrimage places for passersby, to public Gita discourses held almost nightly at halls and auditoriums in every Indian city".
+In India and beyond, recitations of the Bhagavad Gita occur in diverse settings, including "simple private household readings, to family and neighborhood recitation sessions, to holy men reciting in temples or at pilgrimage places for passersby, to public Gita discourses held almost nightly at halls and auditoriums in every Indian city".

 Literature and arts

 More than 3,000 Sanskrit works have been composed since India's independence in 1947.
 Much of this work has been judged of high quality, in comparison to both classical Sanskrit literature and modern literature in other Indian languages.

-The Sahitya Akademi has given an award for the best creative work in Sanskrit every year since 1967.
 In 2009, Satya Vrat Shastri became the first Sanskrit author to win the Jnanpith Award, India's highest literary award.

 Sanskrit is used extensively in the Carnatic and Hindustani branches of classical music.
 Kirtanas, bhajans, stotras, and shlokas of Sanskrit are popular throughout India.
 The Samaveda uses musical notations in several of its recessions.

 In Mainland China, musicians such as Sa Dingding have written pop songs in Sanskrit.

 Numerous loan Sanskrit words are found in other major Asian languages.
-For example, Filipino, Cebuano, Lao, Khmer Thai and its alphabets, Malay (including Malaysian and Indonesian), Javanese (old Javanese-English dictionary by P.J.
+For example, Filipino, Cebuano, Lao, Khmer, Thai and its alphabets, Malay (including Malaysian and Indonesian), Javanese (old Javanese-English dictionary by P.J.
 Zoetmulder contains over 25,500 entries), and even in English.